TheWalKer-TW/NEAT-ChromeDinosaur-master/README.md

 # NEAT-ChromeDinosaur-master
- A.I. bot made with NEAT to destroy Chrome Dino game
+ Project to learn A.I. by making a bot with NEAT to destroy Chrome Dino game